 Pan de Tres Leches $4.50

 We, and many people we know, occasionally go on special dates to Salt Lake City, so this is a place we highly, highly recommend.
 We like to take our children here after doing something fun in the city.
 P.S.
 The "Taste of Red Iguana" at the City Creek Food Court just won't cut it.
-Stick with the full experience of either of these two locations.
+Stick with the full experience.

 Read more about Red Iguana's history HERE.